ykryzhanovskyi/configs/processes/change-sv-weight.md

 ### Status

-This is a draft process based on current practice and the final operator vote adopting separate PRs per network (Option 2).
+This is a draft process based on current practice and the final operator vote adopting separate PRs per network (Option 2 as discussed and voted on by the Super Validators on 2025-06-03).
 It formalizes the process now in use.

 ### Process